El Salvador at the 2020 Summer Olympics: Boxing

-El Salvador entered one boxer to compete in the women's featherweight category into the Olympic tournament.
+El Salvador entered one boxer to compete in the women's featherweight category at the Olympic tournament.
 With the cancellation of the 2021 Pan American Qualification Tournament in Buenos Aires, Yamileth Solorzano received a spare berth declined by one of the original entries, as the next highest-ranked boxer vying for qualification from the Americas in the IOC's Boxing Task Force Rankings.
-This marks the country's return to the sport for the first time since 1988.
+This marked the country's return to the sport for the first time since 1988.

 Sailing

 Salvadoran sailors qualified one boat for each of the following classes through the class-associated World Championships, and the continental regattas.